History of the Perthshire Patons

 William's signature from September 1868

-It is known that William was from the town of Coleraine in County Londonderry, Ireland, from the Castletoodry district in the parish of Killowen.
+It is known that William was from the vicinity of Coleraine in County Londonderry, Ireland, and that at the time of his marriage he was based in the Castletoodry district of the parish of Killowen.
 It is not yet known when he was born, as his wedding certificate entry simply lists him as being of full age.
 At the time of his wedding, his wife was listed as 20 years of age, and if he was close to her age, that would place his birth in 1846 approximately.
-It is believed that William was Church of Ireland by religion.
+Despite having a civil marriage, it is believed that William was Church of Ireland by religion, the denomination within which his children were raised.

 William married 20 year old servant, Elizabeth (Eliza) Jane McLaughlin, on December 7th 1867, in the registry office of Coleraine.
-Eliza was from the same parish, but from the town's Waterside district.
-Because Eliza was under the age of 21, she had to obtain a special license for the wedding from the registrar, William Young.
-The witnesses to the marriage were William McLaughlin (a relative of Eliza) and Robert Mitchell.
-At the time of the wedding, William was working as a labourer.
+William was noted as resident in Castletoodry, parish of Killowen, and Eliza from the town's Waterside district.
+Because Eliza was under the age of 21, she had to obtain a special license for the wedding from the registrar's office.
+The witnesses to the marriage were William McLaughlin (a relative of Eliza) and Robert Mitchell, both of whom were illiterate.
+At the time of the wedding, William was working as a labourer (Source: GRONI/Geni M/1867/K1/1070/10/28 Coleraine).

 No sooner had the couple married than they decided to cross the Irish Sea and make their way to Greenock, in Renfrewshire, Scotland, where William took up work as a railway labourer.
 Greenock had one of the highest concentrations of immigrant Irish labour in Scotland at that time, and was crying out for cheap labour due to the rapid expansion of the Scottish rail network.
 In September 1868, the couple's first child, John Watten, was born in the town at their home of 25 Charles Street, but tragedy befell them when only seven weeks later, John died of bronchitis.

-Perhaps traumatised by the death of their first child, William and his wife did not remain in Scotland long, and by December 21st 1869, they are to be found back in Coleraine, Co.
+William and Eliza did not remain in Scotland long, and by December 21st 1869, they are to be found near Coleraine, Co.
 Londonderry, Ireland, where their second child, Anne, was born.
-At this stage, William was still a labourer, and the family were resident in Balinteer, in the Articlave district of the town.
+At this stage, William was still a labourer, and the family were resident in Balinteer, in the Articlave district of the parish of Dunboe, just west of Coleraine.

 aghertonchurch.jpg